DeMoorJasper/parcel-plugin-svelte/readme.md

 file.
 It also enables post-transformations provided by Parcel such as PostCSS and file resolution for `url()`.

+## How does it work?

+If you want to know how it works have a look at [my article](https://medium.com/@jasperdemoor/writing-a-parcel-plugin-3936271cbaaa) about this plugin, might help if you wanna fix a bug or write your own parcel-plugin.

 ## License

 MIT License